coinspect/solana-assign-test/README.md

 ## Contact Information

-For any questions, concerns, or responsible disclosure of related vulnerabilities, please open an issue in this repository.
+For any questions, concerns, or issues in the codebase, please open an issue in this repository.